Ahhh, Peanut Butter.

 I Like to Stir It, Stir It

-The 1904 St. Louis World’s Fair brought peanut butter into the limelight and it wasn’t long before the big names of Beech-Nut and Heinz started producing it across the US.
-As a result, in the eight years between 1899 and 1907, the production of peanut butter increased SEVENTEEN FOLD, from 2 million to 34 million pounds.
+The St. Louis World’s Fair brought peanut butter into the limelight and it wasn’t long before the big names of Beech-Nut and Heinz started producing it across the US.
+As a result, in the eight years between 1899 and, the production of peanut butter increased SEVENTEEN FOLD, from 2 million to 34 million pounds.
 But even then, peanut butter was still mostly produced in regional markets, due to it traveling poorly.

 Remember our friend George Washington Carver?
-By 1916 he’d published a research bulletin that outlined how to grow peanuts.
+By he’d published a research bulletin that outlined how to grow peanuts.
 It even included 105 recipes so people could figure out how best to eat them.
-Switching to peanuts prevented many farmers from losing their livelihood, and it seems like that’s a good thing: by the 1920s hydrogenation had been developed.
+Switching to peanuts prevented many farmers from losing their livelihood, and it seems like that’s a good thing: by thes hydrogenation had been developed.
 This process for a higher melting point of the product, therefore extending its shelf life.
 It also prevented the oil separating from the solids.
 Consequently, national manufacturers began producing peanut butter on a massive scale, and bringing the creamy treat to lunch boxes.
-In 1937 peanut butter was so popular it starred in its first cartoon in the New Yorker.
+In peanut butter was so popular it starred in its first cartoon in the New Yorker.

 These days, Jif and Skippy are the Pepsi and Coke of peanut butter, since it seems most people prefer one or the other.
 There’s definitely a move back to the unhydrogenated, natural peanut butters due to the decreasing popularity of the hydrogenation process.
 I was a die hard Skippy girl for years, although these days I prefer to date Crazy Richard - he’s all natural, baby!
 What’s your preference?